If you're an EU business involved in distance selling to customers in the UK, find out how the VAT rules affect your sales.

 - follow all the normal UK VAT rules

 - normally stay registered for at least 2 years following the date when you first started charging UK VAT

-If you haven’t started making distance sales yet
+If you have not started making distance sales yet

-If you don’t have to register for UK VAT and you don’t yet make distance sales into the UK, you may still be able to register if you intend to start making distance sales.
+If you do not have to register for UK VAT and you do not yet make distance sales into the UK, you may still be able to register if you intend to start making distance sales.
 You’ll need to: